Teri Garr

 Biography

-Teri Ann Garr (born December 11, 1944) is a retired American actress, dancer and singer.
-She frequently appeared in comedic roles throughout her career, which spans four decades and includes over 140 credits in film and television Her accolades include one Academy Award nomination, a BAFTA Award nomination, and one National Board of Review Award.
+Teri Ann Garr (December 11, 1944 - October 29, 2024) was an American actress, dancer and singer.
+She frequently appeared in comedic roles throughout her career, which spanned four decades and includes over 140 credits in film and television.
+Her accolades include one Academy Award nomination, a BAFTA Award nomination, and one National Board of Review Award.

 Known For